Toggle: English / Spanish

 Patients with pneumonic plague should be strictly isolated from caregivers and other patients.
 People who have had contact with anyone infected by pneumonic plague should be watched carefully and given antibiotics as a preventive measure.

-Without treatment, about 50% of people with bubonic plague die.
-Almost all people with pneumonic plague die if not treated.
+Without treatment, about 50% of persons with bubonic plague die.
+Almost everyone with pneumonic plague dies if not treated.
 Treatment reduces the death rate to 50%.

 Call your health care provider if you develop plague symptoms after exposure to fleas or rodents, especially if you live in or have visited an area where plague occurs.

 Rat control and watching for the disease in the wild rodent population are the main measures used to control the risk of epidemics.
-A vaccination is available for high-risk workers, but its effectiveness is not clearly established.
+The plague vaccine is no longer used in the U.S. New vaccines are being developed.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.